How To Optimize Progressive Web Apps: Going Beyond The Basics

 You can achieve a more significant user experience by using cached content, background syncing, and skeleton screens.
 Let’s look at each one.

-Cached content with IndexedDB
+Cached Content With IndexedDB

-is an in-browser NoSQL storage system that you can use to cache and retrieve the required data to make your PWA work offline.
+IndexedDB is an in-browser NoSQL storage system that you can use to cache and retrieve the required data to make your PWA work offline.

-, so the first thing you want to do is check if the user’s browser supports it.
+However, not all browsers support IndexedDB, so the first thing you want to do is check if the user’s browser supports it.

 if (!('indexedDB' in window)) {